Comic

 The youngest winner of the Premi ARA

-At just 22 years old, J. Lobo Hispano López won the latest ARA Comic Award with an incisive and vivid comic strip that reflects on his own experience of living in a tiny fifteen-square-meter studio.
-“It makes you a bit more humble,” the young cartoonist, who is studying his second year of a master’s degree in international governance and diplomacy in Paris, explained to ARA.
+At just 22 years old, J. Lobo Hispano López won the latest ARA Comic Award with an incisive and lively comic strip that reflects on his own experience of living in a tiny fifteen-square-meter studio.
+“It makes you a bit more humble,” the young cartoonist, who is studying his second year of a master's degree in international governance and diplomacy in Paris, explained to ARA.
 In 15 square meters, the author revisits the modern city model based on utopian projects by Fourier, Le Corbusier, or Ricardo Bofill.
 “Designing a utopian city is a project doomed to failure, because the appeal of cities is, in part, the movement generated by the existence of a center and a periphery,” argues Hispano López, who had already entered the ARA Award in 2024 with the comic strip Tourism and Utopia.
 Among his projects is the publication of his first graphic novel, which he is already working on.

-Around the Plain of Vic
+Wandering through the plain of Vic

-Last summer, German illustrator Marlene Krause (Wanne-Eickel, 1984) did an artistic residency at Can Grau, an old textile factory in Osona converted into a creation center.
+Last summer, German illustrator Marlene Krause (Wanne-Eickel, 1984) had an artistic residency at Can Grau, an old textile factory in Osona converted into a creation center.
 She was able to bring her daughters, and when they went out on excursions, she discovered that the rivers were not suitable for swimming and she suffered the olfactory and auditory impact of pig farms.
-With a seemingly naive drawing of deep colors and precise rhythm, Krause portrays in La plana the "oppressive atmosphere" around a swamp and the complex relationship between the pig industry and the ecosystem, but she also reflects on her condition as a foreigner and that of many slaughterhouse workers.
+With an apparently naive drawing of deep colors and precise rhythm, Krause portrays in La plana the "oppressive atmosphere" around a swamp and the complex relationship between the pig industry and the ecosystem, but she also reflects on her condition as a foreigner and that of many slaughterhouse workers.
 "I have a European passport and I am white and therefore privileged, but I cannot stop talking about the shit that is uncovered when you investigate the issue of pigs and water," she says.
-The author imbues the comic with an acidic and fine humor that she already showed in works such as Momento móvil (Apa Apa, 2019) or À un autre endroit, published in 2013 by the emblematic French publisher L’Association.
+The author imbues the comic with an acidic and fine humor that she already showed in works such as Momento móvil (Apa Apa, 2019) or À un autre endroit, published in 2013 by the emblematic French publishing house L’Association.
 By the way, pigs will reappear in her next work: a fanzine about wild boars that she is preparing with Evin Collis, author of the fanzine Litterpig.

 Page from 'La plana' by Marlene Krause.